 At the centre of Harlem, the clubs and the bands, was the greatest of them all, Louis Armstrong.
-His influence on jive talk, and the breadth of his audience, makes him one of the key figures in this part of the story, Albert Murray remembers him for phrases like "hip cats" and "daddy-o":
+His influence on jive talk, and the breadth of his audience, make him one of the key figures in this part of the story.
+Albert Murray remembers him for phrases like 'hip cats' and 'daddy-o':